 - Minimise manual tasks

 Minimise manual tasks

-Just like a business, universities are under immense pressure to increase efficiency and reduce costs.
+Just like a business, colleges and universities are under immense pressure to increase efficiency and reduce costs.
 However, they also need to provide students with a quality experience.
 By harnessing technology, institutions can ease some of the pressures they face.